C0PEP0D/otto/README.md

 ### Evaluating a policy

-The `evaluate.py` script (in the `evaluate` directory) computes many statistics that characterize the search, such as
+The `evaluate.py` script (in the `evaluate` directory) computes many statistics that characterize the performance of a policy, such as

 - probability of never finding the source,
 - average time to find the source,